 How dengue spreads

 Dengue is a mosquito-borne disease.
-The virus (DEN) has four strains, or serotypes: DEN-1, DEN-2, DEN-3, and DEN-4.
+The virus (DEN) has four officially recognized strains, or serotypes: DEN-1, DEN-2, DEN-3, and DEN-4.
 A person who already had one strain becomes immune to that particular strain.
 However, immunity to one strain appears to make the others even more dangerous for the patient.

 The virus is passed on to humans through bites from infected Aedes aegypti mosquitoes.
 These insects acquire the virus from feeding on the blood of an infected person.
 Once infected, the human serves as a carrier and multiplier of the virus, becoming a source for uninfected mosquitoes.

 On November 8, 2019, Spanish health authorities announced what may be the first confirmed case of dengue transmitted through male-to-male sexual intercourse: a 41-year-old from Madrid who exhibited dengue symptoms after having sex with his male partner (who had recently been to Cuba).
 Previously published accounts from Europe and South Korea, however, had already hinted at the possibility of dengue transmitted through sexual intercourse.